-As part of the consideration for the license, Private Adaptin issued Duke University shares, representing 5% of its issued and outstanding common stock on a fully diluted basis.
+As part of the consideration for the license, Private Adaptin issued Duke University shares, representing 5% of its issued and outstanding common stock on a fully diluted basis and valued at \$13,189.
 Following the Merger, Duke University holds 2.0% of the combined Company.
 We also agreed to make payments based on clinical and commercial milestones and continuing royalty payments on any sales made after approval by regulatory authorities.
-These milestones include initiation of a Phase II or Phase III clinical trials, submission of applications for market approval in multiple jurisdictions including the United States, European Union and Japan and the initiation of post-approval commercial sales in the same jurisdictions.
+These milestones include initiation of Phase II or Phase III clinical trials, submission of applications for market approval in multiple jurisdictions including the United States, European Union and Japan and the initiation of post-approval commercial sales in the same jurisdictions.
 Based on an assumption that all milestones related to the current development program are met during the course of the Duke License, these milestone payments would total approximately \$11.7 million.
-Under the terms of the Duke License, we must pay running royalties equal to low- to mid-single digit percentages of annual net sales, depending on the level of sales by us, our sublicensees and affiliates in that year, and subject to downward adjustment to low single digit percentages of our net annual sales in the event there is no valid claim of a patent for the product, with minimum annual royalty levels established.
-We also must pay Duke University low to mid-double-digit percentages of any sublicensing fees as set forth in the Duke License.
-We will be responsible for all patent expenses incurred by Duke University and must reimburse Duke University for previous patent expenses incurred by Duke University for filing and prosecution of the patent rights.
+Under the terms of the Duke License, we must pay running royalties equal to low- to midsingle digit percentages of annual net sales, depending on the level of sales by us, our sublicensees and affiliates in that year, and subject to downward adjustment to low single digit percentages of our net annual sales in the event there is no valid claim of a patent for the product, with minimum annual royalty levels established.
+We also must pay Duke University percentages in the low tens, low twenties and low thirties of sublicensing fees after initiation of the first Phase III study, after initiation of the first Phase III study, and prior to initiation of the first Phase III study, and prior to initiation of the first Phase III study, respectively, as set forth in the Duke License.
+We have not recorded and do not owe any milestone payments or royalties or sublicensing fees to date.
+We are responsible for all patent expenses incurred by Duke University and must reimburse Duke University and must reimburse Duke University and proving the patent expenses incurred by Duke University approximately \$327,000 for pate

 The term of the Duke License will extend until the expiration of the last to expire patent rights, subject to early termination as set forth in the Duke License.
-The foregoing descriptions of the Duke License, First Amendment and SRA do not purport to be complete and are qualified in their entirety by the terms and conditions of the Duke License, First Amendment and SRA, forms of which are attached hereto as Exhibits 10.1, 10.2 and 10.3, respectively, and are incorporated herein by reference.
+The foregoing descriptions of the Duke License, First Amendment and SRA do not purport to be complete and are qualified in their entirety by the terms and conditions of the Duke License, First Amendment and SRA, forms of which are attached hereto as Exhibits 10.1, 10.2 and 10.3, respectively.